 Those world-class attractions include something for everyone - from Swamp Tours to the Six Flags New Orleans amusement park to the Audubon Zoological Garden, one of the top five zoos in the country.
 Take a river cruise on a stately paddlewheel steamer, visit one of the stately plantation homes or swing by the Aquarium of the Americas located near the famous RiverWalk shopping area.

-One of the newest attractions in the Crescent City is The National D-Day Museum.
+One of the newest attractions in the Crescent City is The National World War II Museum.
 The 16,000-square-foot gallery is divided into four, state-of-the-art, interactive exhibits on World War II that intermix oral histories from veterans worldwide, artifacts, documents and photographs with hands-on activities and never-before seen film footage.

-The city plays host to more major sporting events than perhaps any other city in the world with nine Super Bowls (including three on the Tulane campus), four NCAA Men's Final Fours and two men's regional finals, as well as two women's Final Fours.
-The Superdome was the site of the 2003 Men's Final Four, while the 2004 Women's Final Four took place in the New Orleans Sports Arena.
-The Superdome will once again be cast in the national spotlight this January when the next NCAA football national champion will be crowed on its playing field in January 2008, and New Orleans Arena will host the NBA All-Star game in February 2008.
+The city plays host to more major sporting events than perhaps any other city in the world with 10 Super Bowls (including three on the Tulane campus), five NCAA Men's Final Fours and two men's regional finals, as well as three women's Final Fours.
+The Superdome was the site of the 2012 Men's Final Four, while the 2013 Women's Final Four took place in the New Orleans Sports Arena.
+The Superdome

 Don't forget the unmatched saltwater and freshwater fishing and outdoor pursuits that have earned the state the nickname "Sportsman's Paradise."